markjprice/web-dev-net9/docs/errata/errata.md

 > Thanks to [Paul Marangoni](https://github.com/pmarangoni) for raising [this issue on May 7, 2025](https://github.com/markjprice/web-dev-net9/issues/50).

 In Step 2, I wrote "treat errors as errors" when I should have written "treat warnings as errors".

 # Page 460 - Mocking with NSubstitute example

+> Thanks to [Moisés Sirvente](https://github.com/es-moises) for raising [this issue on April 21, 2026](https://github.com/markjprice/web-dev-net9/issues/74).

+In Step 8, I wrote, "in the `Chapter11` folder", when I should have written, "in the `MatureWeb` folder".

+# Page 460 - Mocking with NSubstitute example